MicrosoftDocs/dynamics365smb-docs/business-central/banks-formats-faq.md

 # How to use banking and payment formats in Business Central

-Banking and payment formats can change over time and vary by country and bank.
-To help you connect to your bank and handle transactions in  [!INCLUDE[prod_short](includes/prod_short.md)] Microsoft works with partners who provide apps that support different formats and integrations.
+Banking and payment formats can change over time and vary by country/region and bank.
+To help you connect to your bank and handle transactions in [!INCLUDE[prod_short](includes/prod_short.md)], Microsoft works with partners who provide apps that support different formats and integrations.

-In some countries, Microsoft also provides built-in imports and export options.
-However, these options aren't adapted to newer versions of the formats, unless the banks requires it.
+In some countries/regions, Microsoft also provides built-in imports and export options.
+However, these options aren't adapted to newer versions of the formats, unless the bank requires it.
 Also, there will be no development of new banking and payment-related formats.
-This affects the country localizations of [!INCLUDE[prod_short](includes/prod_short.md)] that Microsoft releases.
+This affects the country/region localizations of [!INCLUDE[prod_short](includes/prod_short.md)] that Microsoft releases.
 For a list of local versions, see [list of localizations here](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).

 ## Frequently Asked Questions about supported banking and payment formats